 - 2017, Maryland $60,000 Verdict The plaintiff is a 34-year cheerleading coach.
 She is rear-ended on Route 27 in Mount Airy and allegedly suffers cervical disc herniations with radiculopathy.
 Liability is admitted and only damages are at issue.
 The jury in Carroll County awards $60,000.

 - 2017, Oregon: $618,000 Verdict Plaintiffs are traveling in their vehicle and are stopped at a red light.
 The defendant's vehicle, a large gas truck, strikes the rear of their vehicle.
-As a result of the collision, one plaintiff sustains neck and back injuries including disc bulges requiring surgery as well as headaches and vertigo.
+As a result of the collision, one plaintiff sustains neck and lower back injuries including disc bulges requiring surgery as well as headaches and vertigo.
 He alleges the possibility of future fusion surgeries.
 The second plaintiff sustains a facet joint injury in his back that requires ablation procedures every six months and alleges the possibility of a future back surgery.
 A jury returns a verdict of $313,000 in economic damages for the first plaintiff and $231,000 in economic damages for the second plaintiff, in addition to $37,000 in non-economic damages for each.